cake-tech/cake_wallet/howto-build-android.md

 **REMINDER:** The *above* command will **not** succeed unless you replaced the `storePassword` and `keyPassword` variables with the correct passwords for your keystore.

+Then we need to generate localization files.

+`$ flutter packages pub run tool/generate_localization.dart`

 Lastly, we will generate mobx models for the project.

 `$ flutter packages pub run build_runner build --delete-conflicting-outputs`